andresuchdata/andresuchdata.github.io/content/blog/understanding-deep-learning-from-basics-to-neural-networks.md

 **Makes Decisions**
 - Uses activation functions to decide whether to "fire" (activate)
 - Common activation functions and their real-world analogies:
-  - ReLU: Like a bouncer at a club (lets in positive values, stops negatives)
+  - ReLU: filters out negative values (lets in positive values, stops negatives)
-  - Sigmoid: Like a satisfaction rating (converts numbers to 0-1 scale)
+  - Sigmoid: converts numbers to 0-1 scale
-  - Tanh: Like a review rating (-1 to +1 scale)
+  - Tanh: converts numbers to -1 to +1 scale

 ### 3. Connections: The Communication Network